Skip to main content

 How does HackerOne limit unintended GenAI outcomes (toxicity, hallucinations, bias)?

-Model providers such as Anthropic and Amazon manage change and release processes to identify, reduce, mitigate, and manage toxic outputs, hallucinations, and biases.
-The model cards provided by Amazon Titan, Anthropic Claude 4, Anthropic Haiku 4.5, and Anthropic Claude 4.5 provide more information on these risks.
+Our carefully selected model and AI inference providers, such as Anthropic and Amazon, manage change and release processes to identify, reduce, mitigate, and manage toxic outputs, hallucinations, and biases.
+The model/system cards provided by Amazon Titan, Anthropic Claude Opus 4.6, Anthropic Claude Sonnet 4.6, and Anthropic Claude Haiku 4.5 provide more information on these risks.

 How does HackerOne train staff on AI regulatory requirements?